+With the skin symptoms, there are 4 stages.
 Infants with IP are born with streaky, blistering areas.
-When the areas heal, they turn into rough bumps.
-Eventually, these bumps go away, but leave behind darkened skin, called hyperpigmentation.
+In stage 2, when the areas heal, they turn into rough bumps.
+In stage 3, the bumps go away, but leave behind darkened skin, called hyperpigmentation.
 After several years, the skin returns to normal.
-In some adults, there may be areas of lighter colored skin (hypopigmentation).
+In stage 4, there may be areas of lighter-colored skin (hypopigmentation) that are thinner.

 IP is associated with central nervous system problems, including: